What Are the Most Famous Aqueducts of Ancient Rome?

 6. Aqueduct of Segovia, Spain

-aqueduct segovia spain
+photo of aqueduct in segovia

-The aqueduct of Segovia was built during the second half of the 1st century, to supply water from the Frio River to the city.
+The aqueduct of Segovia was built during the second half of the 1st century to supply water from the Frio River to the city.
 Once a prominent emblem of the Roman Empire, its setting in present-day Segovia, in Spain’s central Catille and Leon region, commemorates the European city’s diverse history.
 At around 30 meters high, the aqueduct’s double-layer bridge looms over the city and stretches out 800 meters across its horizon, creating an impressively vast display of Roman architectural engineering.

 Author Image

 By Rosie LessoMA Contemporary Art Theory, BA Fine ArtRosie is a contributing writer and artist based in Scotland.
 She has produced writing for a wide range of arts organizations including Tate Modern, The National Galleries of Scotland, Art Monthly, and Scottish Art News, with a focus on modern and contemporary art.
 She holds an MA in Contemporary Art Theory from the University of Edinburgh and a BA in Fine Art from Edinburgh College of Art.
-Previously she has worked in both curatorial and educational roles, discovering how stories and history can really enrich our experience of art.
+Previously she has worked in both curatorial and educational roles, discovering how stories and history can enrich our experience of the arts.